ethanlopes36/ethanlopes36.github.io/_pages/research.md

 <img src="/images/Microstructure.png" alt="Microstructure" width="300" style="float: left; margin: 10px;">

-Motivated by the diverse microstructures of serpentine polymorphs, I experimentally investigated how fibrous arrangements influence deformation.
+Motivated by the diverse microstructures of serpentine polymorphs, I experimentally investigated how fibrous arrangements influence the bulk mode of failure.
 I used synthetic sand-epoxy composites with controlled fiber geometries—either aligned or entangled—and subjected them to triaxial shear experiments while monitoring acoustic emissions.
 This study highlights how microscopic structural characteristics affect macroscopic behavior, shedding light on how lithology influences the nucleation and propagation of seismic events, including slow-slip and large earthquakes.

 ### Serpentinite Environmental Magnetism